The Cash Flow for IT Agencies Search Guide: 5 Strategies to Improve Liquidity

 The IT Context:

 Automate your invoicing process using accounting software.
 Ensure invoices are sent promptly upon reaching a milestone or completing a project.
-Clearly state the payment terms, due date, and accepted payment methods to avoid any confusion or delays.
+Clearly state the payment terms, due date, and accepted payment methods.

 5. Monitor and Forecast Cash Flow Regularly